cfzimmerman/S25-EC1005/notes.md

 - Some evidence that inequality itself affects human capital
   - Loose evidence that higher income inequality corresponds to a higher 90/10 gap (aside, largest group in poverty in the US is children)

-# Class 16: Higher education - access v. mobility
+# Class 16: Higher education - solution or problem

 - In general, the more accessible an education is, the less mobility it offers
 - US colleges have become much more segregated by ability